Edderic/udacity-machine-learning-nanodegree/p5-student-demand-prediction/draft.markdown

 students, but other times, we might get 300 new ones all at once.
 Thus, I take into account number of schedules to be generated as well, see how the comparisons change as a function of the number of items to be predicted.

+For each of the comparisons stated above, we will have a subpopulation group.
+The subpopulation is the group of schedules that match the timezone and lesson frequency of interest.
+From that subpopulation, we will divide that into a test set and a training set.
+From the training set, we will generate new data via the methods described.
+Then we will use some sort of distance metric to figure out how far the generated data is from the test set.
+We will do this process repeatedly, at least 10,000 times, and we compare the differences between each of the methods with regards to the test set.
+Tracking the differences over many, many iterations would give us confidence intervals that would support or invalidate some of the hypotheses I described.
+Doing this experiment would then inform us on which method is best for predicting student demand.